Skip to main content

 Below this level, recovered margin is small in absolute terms and the operational complexity of running a migration outweighs the lift.

-Material IAP exposure
+Material app-store exposure

 If most subscription revenue already runs on web, Recurr is additive but not transformative.
 Migration is the wedge for apps still primarily on app-store rails.